Prilex1/HAB-OBC/JOURNAL.md

 <img src="/PCB%20Design%20for%20day%202.png" width="500px">
 <br>
 <br>
-Probably isn't perfect and I need to make sure everything is fine before sending it to the factory.
+Probably, isn't perfect and I need to make sure everything is fine before sending it to the factory.